 It would be "a substantive examination" of free speech and political correctness, President and CEO Carolyn Reidy wrote.

-After the Berkeley protest, President Trump tweeted a threat that would pull federal funding from the University, which he would not be able to do.
+After the Berkeley protest, President Trump threatened to pull federal funding from the university, which he would not be able to do.

 The writer's former boss, Steve Bannon, is now chief strategist to the President.
-He said last July that Breitbart was a "platform for the alt-right", the white supremacist movement.
+Mr Bannon said last July that Breitbart was a "platform for the alt-right", the white supremacist movement.

 Mr Yiannopoulos, who wrote that feminism was comparable to "cancer", said he was writing a book about Gamergate in 2014 and a book called The Sociopaths of Silicon Valley in 2015, but neither appeared.

-The UK branch of his publisher also reportedly declined to offer him a deal as the writer was less well known in the UK, despite his British nationality.
+The UK branch of his publisher also reportedly declined to offer him a book deal due to his relative obscurity in the UK, despite his British nationality.

 He was permanently banned from Twitter in 2016 after he allegedly incited his followers to troll Ghostbusters actor Leslie Jones.